2011 Armed Forces of the Philippines corruption scandal: Rabusa's testimony

 The House Committee on Justice and Senate Blue Ribbon Committee conducted hearings on the plea bargaining agreement of the Office of the Ombudsman and retired General Carlos Garcia who has a plunder suit in the Sandiganbayan (special court for government officials).
-On January 26, retired Col. George Rabusa exposed the alleged pabaon or send-off system in the military, which gives at least PHP50 million (USD1.1 million) to retiring chiefs of staff of the Armed Forces of the Philippines (AFP).
+On January 26, 2011, retired Col. George Rabusa exposed the alleged pabaon or send-off system in the military, which gives at least PHP50 million (USD1.1 million) to retiring chiefs of staff of the Armed Forces of the Philippines (AFP).
 Rabusa said he gave not less than 50 million pesos to Gen. Angelo Reyes when he retired.

 On January 30, Rabusa further said that former AFP chiefs of staff Diomedio Villanueva and Roy Cimatu were also given send-off money.
-The payoffs, done monthly, were also given to vice, deputy and secretary to the joint chiefs of staff.
-Rabusa had been given by his comptrollers, Jacinto Ligot then Carlos Garcia, discretion on how to utilize the provisions for command-directed activities (PCDA), and these were given as send-off money to the generals.
+The payoffs, done monthly, were also given to the vice, deputy and secretary to the Joint Chiefs of Staff.
+Rabusa had been given by his comptrollers, Jacinto Ligot, then Carlos Garcia, discretion on how to utilize the provisions for command-directed activities (PCDA), and these were given as send-off money to the generals.

 On the next Senate Blue Ribbon Committee hearing, Rabusa said that he delivered at least PHP160 million to Garcia, who ordered him to withdraw PHP10 million 16 times.
 Rabusa concluded that Garcia should have given it to Villanueva.
 Rabusa, who had kept copies of the Security Bank receipts, did so before the Anti-Money Laundering Act was put into force.
 Rabusa also included all AFP chiefs of staff, from his appointment as budget officer from 2000 until he left office as recipients of the alleged send-off money.